fvanoostrom/udacity_banana_solver/README.md

 ### Introduction

+### Project Details

 Within this project we will develop an agent that will navigate and pick up bananas within a square arena.
-This project is part of the Udacity Deep learning Program.
+This project is part of the Udacity Deep learning Program and is an adapted version of the Unity  [ML-Agents repository](https://github.com/Unity-Technologies/ml-agents).
-![]

-### Project Details

-The README describes the the project environment details (i.e., the state and action spaces, and when the environment is considered solved).
+In the image below a trained agent within the environment is shown.
+The agent has four actions (forward, backward, turn left, turn right) and receives 37 inputs ("the state space is 37"), such as the velocity and ray-based perception of objects.
+The agent should pick up yellow bananas, and avoid picking up

+![Trained Agent][image1]

 ### Getting Started